Britney Spears Tells Judge She Wants Out of Conservatorship: “I’m Traumatized”

 Spears said she didn’t know she could petition to end the conservatorship, and that she was told she’d have to be evaluated again in order to do that.

 “I’m scared of people.
-I don’t trust people with what I’ve been through,” says Spears of the idea of seeing another psychiatric specialist.
-“It’s not okay to force me to do anything I don’t want to do. … I truly believe this conservatorship is abusive.
+I don’t trust people with what I’ve been through,” said Spears of the idea of seeing another psychiatric specialist.
+“It’s not OK to force me to do anything I don’t want to do. … I truly believe this conservatorship is abusive.
 I don’t feel like I can live a full life.”

 Spears says she wants to get married and have a baby, but she has an IUD and she can’t get permission to go to a doctor to have it taken out.
 She wants her boyfriend, actor Sam Asghari, to be able to drive her around town, and to dial back the amount of therapy she has to undergo each week.
 Spears also wants the therapist to come to her home, so that paparazzi can’t stake out the person’s office to take photos of her.

-Penny responded to Ingham that he can file a petition to end the conservatorship, and he declined to discuss the matter in detail for fear of compromising attorney-client privilege.
+Penny told Ingham that he needed to file a petition to end the conservatorship, and he declined to discuss the matter in detail for fear of compromising attorney-client privilege.
 Meanwhile, Wright agreed that Spears’ care plan should be updated to incorporate her wishes but said this isn’t the forum to do that and again emphasized the importance of protecting her privacy.

 Lynne Spears’ attorney said Britney’s mother would like to see these issues addressed as soon as possible, while Jamie Spears’ attorney asked for a brief recess before responding to the allegations made by the star.
 When they came back, the lawyer said Jamie’s statement was simply that he’s “sorry to hear she’s suffering and in so much pain” and that he “misses his daughter very much.”